rog555/abnosql/README.md

 Care should be taken with `query_sql()` to not to use SQL features that are specific to any specific provider (breaking the abstraction capability of using abnosql in the first place)

+The Firestore plugin uses sqlglot to parse simple SQL statements (eg AND only supported)

 ## Indexes

 Beyond partition and range keys defined on the table, indexes currently have limited support within abnosql